google-research/google-research/q_match/README.md

 ## Datasets

-The Higgs and MNIST datasets are avaialbe from TFDS, but the CoverType and Adult datasets can be downloaded from UCI.
+The Higgs and MNIST datasets are available from TFDS, but the CoverType and Adult datasets can be downloaded from UCI.

 * [CoverType](https://archive.ics.uci.edu/ml/datasets/covertype)